 How long does it take for Golden Acre cabbage seeds to germinate?
 Sow your Golden Acre cabbage seeds indoors 4 to 6 weeks before the last frost of the spring.
 The seeds will germinate in around 5 to 8 days.

 How long does it take for Golden Acre cabbage head to form?
-You should expect your cabbage heads to start producing heads around 71 days after the germination cycle.
+You should expect your cabbage head to start producing a cabbage head around 71 days after the germination cycle.

 Golden Acre Details

 - Germination Time